 If your in domaining to haggle and negotiate with buyers, buy better names.
-A good 1-3k name bought at wholesale might produce 5-10 leads a month.
-Now everyone wants to buy this type of name for $50, and then wait for the leads to engage buyers.
+A good name bought $100 and up wholesale might produce more leads per month.
+Now everyone wants to buy this type of name for $10, and then wait for the leads to engage buyers.
 It probably wont happen with lessor names.
 But have a least one strong name, you will “feel” like your domaining more each week with leads…even if low ball offers.

 So if this is the type of domaining you like, and I think most domainers like to be on side of the wanted, and hunted, you wont get this type of engagement in reg fee names.

-If you bought a name for reg fee, or godaddy auctions minimum bid, your looking at 1-5 buyers or bidders in a year, so not a lot of activity.
+If you bought a name for reg fee, or godaddy auctions minimum bid, your looking at 1-5 buyers or bidders in a year )maybe), so not a lot of activity.

 Let me know if i hitting home with these type of posts, or off-base.
 Comments below.